joshualay/Notethread/Notethread v1.5 Journal.md

 The goal of this release is to attempt to get tags into play.

+## 30/05/2012

+Refactor NTNoteViewController to use NTNoteController.

+### Work log

+Pretty simple.
+Just need to pluck out what I've pushed up into the super class and make sure it runs a-ok.

+All done and it works!

+Noticed an issue though.
+When typing a #tag and deleting some text and typing again.
+It doesn't check against the list of tags again!!

+At least I only have to try out code in one place now: TagTracker.
+That's for tomorrow though.

 ## 29/05/2012

 Refactoring.
 I'm duplicating too much code for the tags.
 I want to create a super class and then have the Write and NoteView controllers tack on what else they need to do; if required.